 Movies 4a, 4b and 4c use the relatively small bandwidth h = 0.2, the intermediate bandwidth h = 0.4, and the larger bandwidth of h = 0.8, respectively.
 These bandwidths are larger than used for Movies 3a-3c, which is appropriate to get the same amount of smoothing for higher polynomial degrees.

-The above referenced asymptotic theory suggests that the yellow quadratic, p = 2, should be similar to the green cubic, p = 3 in the interior regions.
-They are close, especially for the smaller bandwidth as shown in Movie 4a.
-But a noticeable difference shows up in the RMSE displays for Movies 4b and 4c.
-This perhaps reflects the idea that larger sample sizes are needed for the asymptotic to take effect, as suggested by Marron and Wand (1992).
+The asymptotic theory sometimes predicted behavior well, but other times not.
+The latter perhaps reflects the idea that larger sample sizes are needed for the asymptotic to take effect, as suggested by Marron and Wand (1992).
+The difference between Absolute RMSE and Relative RMSE was insightful here.
+See Marron, Ruppert, Smith and Conley (1999) for detailed discussion of these lessons.